dillondiatlo/portfolio/content/authors/admin/_index.md

 highlight_name: true
 ---

-I thrive at the intersection of data and interpretation.
 Having pivoted to Data Science&mdash;after 10+ years in the Advertising Industry&mdash;my toolset of specialized analytic techniques is matched only by the meaningful interpretations I build from them.
 As a Data Scientist, I hope to drive impact with an innovative, in-house team that collaborates to propel our company forward.
 {style="text-align: justify;"}